niteshctrl/stackoverflow-tag-predictor/README.md

 ## Exploratory Data Analysis

 ## Data Featurization
-### Steps:
+### Steps Used:
 * Split data before vectorization to avoid data leakage.
+* Used Cross Validation Set as 20% of the entire data as the dataset was faily large and 20% could accomodate good number of datapoints avoiding any bias.
-* Used Binary Count Vectorizer for defining the presence of a tag in a row of data.
+* Used **Binary Count Vectorizer** for defining the presence of a tag in a row of data.
 This will be the output label in sparse matrix format
   * [0 1 0 0 0 0 1 . . . . . .
-0 0 0]
+0 0 0] where '1' represents the presence of corresponding Tag.
-* Used Tf-IDF Vectorizer with 100K max features
+* Used **Tf-IDF Vectorizer** with 100K max features to vectorize the input features aka text.
+* Used n_gram range = (1,1) as predicting Tags would be enough by a single word.
+ * For example: In title : "Why C++ is faster than python?", we don't need 'Why C++' or 'C++ is' to predict the tag 'C++'.

+### Unused features:
+* Defined 'title_weight' as function parameter as titles are more useful in predicting tags considering the word length of 'Title' and 'Body'.

 ## Model Exploration